Traveling planetary-scale waves cause cloud variability on tidally locked aquaplanets: Results

 The formation of Rossby gyres in simulations of tidally locked planets is believed to be related to the spatially periodic thermal forcing \citep{showman_equatorial_2011, showman_matsuno-gill_2010, gill_simple_1980, matsuno_quasi-geostrophic_1966}.
 As our model's stellar spectra do not vary with time and the planet is tidally locked with zero eccentricity or obliquity, atmospheric processes must be responsible for the temporal variability in our simulations.
-To determine why the constituent Rossby waves in the wind field (and hence the Rossby wave phase velocity) vary periodically with time, we searched for correlations between quantities thought to play a role in the Matsuno-Gill response to periodic forcing.
+To determine why the Rossby wave phase velocity varies periodically with time, we searched for correlations between quantities thought to play a role in the Matsuno-Gill response to periodic forcing.
 Figure \ref{fig:resonance} compares the variations over time of the vertical cross sections of dayside mean air temperature, vertical wind, zonal wind, net surface shortwave flux, and the PSD of the zonal wavenumber 1 Rossby wave (identified as the 1-0 wave) and, separately, the sum of the PSDs of the Rossby waves identified as 1-1, 2-1, 2-2, and 3-2 waves, where the first digit refers to the zonal wavenumber and the second digit refers to the meridional wavenumber.
+We show the 1-0 wave separately from other long Rossby waves to underline the central role played by the cloud radiative feedback in enhancing the Matsuno-Gill response specifically.

 Regular 20-day cycles are visible in all quantities in the moist atmosphere case, but are absent in the dry atmosphere.
 The air temperature, vertical wind, and shortwave surface heating increases precede the increase in the Rossby wave power.
-For example, Figure \ref{fig:resonance} a), c), and g) show a peak in these three quantities at around 10 days, while the spike in the 1-0 Rossby wave (red line in Figure \ref{fig:resonance} g)) occurs at 18-20 days.
-This pattern repeats five times over the period displayed in the plots.
-Figure \ref{fig:cloudresonance} further shows variability in the dayside mean total (ice and liquid) cloud cover on the same 20-day cycle.
+For example, Figure \ref{fig:resonance} a), c), and g) show a peak in these three quantities at around 510 days, while the spike in the 1-0 Rossby wave (red line in Figure \ref{fig:resonance} g)) and increase in the zonal wind speed occur at 518-520 days.
+This pattern repeats ten times over the period displayed in the plots.
+Figure \ref{fig:cloudresonance} further shows variability in the dayside mean total (sum of ice and liquid) cloud cover on the same 20-day cycle.
 The cloud mass fraction grows during the heating/rising and drops during the cooling/subsiding part of the cycle.